tracsion/tracsion/README.md

 ## Hi there! 👋

-I'm Hector, a passionate developer from Europe.
+I'm a passionate developer from Europe.
 I enjoy creating malware and other tech trends.
 Let's build something amazing together!

 ## About Me